What this does

 - Use submission when you want to verify the product on your own repository.

-- Use the API when you want direct HTTP + JSON control.
+- Use the API page when you want the human-facing overview before making HTTP requests.

 What happens after submission